gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 instance, than a normal setup.

 There are a couple of things you need to do in order to have one or more GitLab Geo instances.
-Follow the steps below in the order that they appear:
+Follow the steps below in the **exact order** that they appear:

-1. Install GitLab Enterprise Edition package on the server that will serve as the secondary Geo node
+1. Follow the instructions to [install GitLab Enterprise Edition][install-ee] on the server that will serve as the secondary Geo node, but don't further configure GitLab as authentication will be handled by the primary node (more on this in the configuration step).
-   - Don't configure GitLab as a normal install
-   - Authentication will be handled by the primary node
-   - You will need to setup replication before continuing (next step)
-   - Than you will be guided on how to configure this setup (please follow the correct order)
-1. [Setup a database replication](database.md) in `primary <-> secondary (read-only)` topology
+1. [Setup a database replication](database.md) in `primary <-> secondary (read-only)` topology.
-1. [Configure GitLab](configuration.md) and set the primary and secondary nodes
+1. [Configure GitLab](configuration.md) and set the primary and secondary nodes.

+## After setup

 After you set up the database replication and configure the GitLab Geo nodes, there are a few things to consider:

-1. When you create a new project in the primary node, the Git repository will appear in the secondary only _after_ the first `git push`
+1. When you create a new project in the primary node, the Git repository will appear in the secondary only _after_ the first `git push`.
-1. You need an extra configuration step to be able to fetch code from `secondary` and push to `primary`
+1. You need an extra step to be able to fetch code from the `secondary` and push to `primary`:

-   - Clone your repository as you would normally do, from the `secondary` node
+     1. Clone your repository as you would normally do from the `secondary` node
-   - Change the `push` URL following this example:
+     1. Change the remote push URL following this example:

          ```bash
          git remote set-url --push origin git@primary.gitlab.example.com:user/repo.git
          ```

 > **Important**: The initialization of a new Geo secondary node requires data to be copied from the primary, as there is no backfill feature bundled with it.